The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 My little niece looking into the rift in the floor in September 2008 at Hveragerði library

-The crack goes straight through the Hveragerði library and parts of it can be found in the earthquake exhibition.
+The crack runs straight through the Hveragerði library, and parts of it are on display in the earthquake exhibition.

 Ingólfsskáli longhouse in South-Iceland